alex-gamero/100-days-of-code/r1-log.md

 ### R1D4
 I continued with the restoration, I am very close to finishing the footer, I feel good about today's work.

+### R1D5
+I continued with the restoration, I am very close to finishing the product section.